jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 ```

 ##### Outputs:
-As the previous module, will be need implement outputs with the same logic:
+As the previous module, we'll need to implement outputs with the same logic:
 ```
 output "shared_nsg" {
     value = azurerm_network_security_group.vnet_nsg_shared